roblabla/cargo-travis/README.md

-                                 If unspecified, checks $GH_TOKEN then attempts to use SSH endpoint --message MESSAGE            The message to include in the commit --deploy BRANCH              Deploy to the given branch [default: gh-pages]
+                                 If unspecified, checks $GH_TOKEN then attempts to use SSH endpoint --message MESSAGE            The message to include in the commit --deploy BRANCH              Deploy to the given branch [default: gh-pages] --path PATH                  Use the specified Path to upload the documentation to Defaults to `/$TRAVIS_BRANCH/` in the git repository
 ```

 The branch used for doc pushes _may_ be protected, as force-push is not used.
 Documentation is maintained per-branch
-in subdirectories, so `user.github.io/repo/master` is where the master branch's documentation lives.
+in subdirectories, so `user.github.io/repo/PATH` is where the master branch's documentation lives. `PATH` is by
+default the name of the branch, you can overwrite that behavior by passing a custom path into `--path`.
 By default only
 master has documentation built, but you can build other branches' docs by passing any number of `--branch NAME`
 arguments (the presence of which _will_ disable the default master branch build).
 Documentation is deployed from
 `target/doc`, the default target for `rustdoc`, so make sure to run `cargo doc` before `cargo doc-upload`, and you can